-- (1) Reflects actual base salary amounts paid for 2011, 2010 and 2009. - (2) Represents the aggregate grant date fair value of grants of restricted stock or stock options granted under the 1999 Plan for the years ended December 31, 2011 and December 31, 2009 as determined in accordance with FASB ASC Topic 718, rather than an amount paid to or realized by the named executive officer.
-Assumptions used in the calculation of such amount are included in note 11 to the Company's audited financial statements for the year ended December 31, 2011 included in its Annual Report on Form 10-K filed with the Securities and Exchange Commission on February 23, 2012.
-The FASB ASC Topic 718 amounts from these grants may never be realized by the named executive officer. - (3) These amounts reflect performance-based cash awards under the Bonus Plan paid during 2012, 2011 and 2010 in respect of service performed in 2011, 2010 and 2009, respectively.
-This plan is discussed in further detail on page 10 under the heading "Annual Incentive Bonus Awards". - (4) Amounts shown are solely an estimate of the increase in actuarial present value of the named executive officer's accrued benefit at the later of age 60 during active service or the completion of eight years of full-time continuous service under the Company's pension plans.
-Assumptions are further described in "Pension Benefits at 2011 Fiscal Year End" on page 19.
+- (1) Reflects actual base salary amounts paid for 2012, 2011 and 2010. - (2) Reflects amount related to the modified requisite service period as a result of the acceleration of vesting of 243,201 shares of restricted stock in December 2012.
+The shares were originally granted in 2009 and were scheduled to vest in equal installments in September 2013 and September 2014.
+See note 11 to the Company's audited financial statements for the year ended December 31, 2012 included in its Annual Report on Form 10-K filed with the Securities and Exchange Commission on February 28, 2013. - (3) Represents the aggregate grant date fair value of stock or stock options granted under the 1999 Plan for the year ended December 31, 2011 as determined in accordance with FASB ASC Topic 718, rather than an amount paid to or realized by the named executive officer.
+Assumptions used in the calculation of such amount are included in note 11 to the Company's audited financial statements for the years ended December 31, 2012 and December 31, 2011, respectively, included in its Annual Report on Form 10-K filed with the Securities and Exchange Commission on February 28, 2013 and February 24, 2012, respectively.
+The FASB ASC Topic 718 amounts from these grants may never be realized by the named executive officer. - (4) These amounts reflect performance-based cash awards under the Bonus Plan paid during 2013, 2012 and 2011 in respect of service performed in 2012, 2011 and 2010, respectively.
+This plan is discussed in further detail on page 10 under the heading "Annual Incentive Bonus Awards". - (5) Amounts shown are solely an estimate of the increase in actuarial present value of the named executive officer's accrued benefit at the later of age 60 during active service or the completion of eight years of full-time continuous service under the Company's pension plans.
+Assumptions are further described in "Pension Benefits at 2012 Fiscal Year End" on page 19.
 The amounts reflect the actuarial increase in the present value of the named executive officer's benefits under the Supplemental Retirement Plan determined using interest rate and mortality rate assumptions consistent with those used in the Company's financial statements.
 No amount is payable from this plan before a participant attains the later of age 60 during active service or the completion of eight years of full-time continuous service (except in the case of death, disability or termination without cause).
-There can be no assurance that the amounts shown will ever be realized by the named executive officers.
-For Mr. Bernstein, the reported amount also includes \$5,499 in 2011 in connection with Liggett Group Inc. Retirement Plan for Salaried Non-Bargaining Unit Employees.
+There can be no assurance that the amounts shown will ever be realized by the named

-- (5) Represents perquisites consisting of \$150,823, \$200,433 and \$239,517 for personal use of corporate aircraft in 2011, 2010 and 2009, respectively; and a \$90,000 allowance paid for lodging and related business expenses in 2011, 2010 and 2009.
-Also includes \$7,350 for 401(k) plan matching contributions in 2011, 2010 and 2009.
+- executive officers.
+For Mr. Bernstein, the reported amount also includes \$7,397 in 2011 in connection with Liggett Group Inc. Retirement Plan for Salaried Non-Bargaining Unit Employees. - (6) Represents perquisites consisting of \$238,902 for personal use of corporate aircraft in 2012 and a \$90,000 allowance paid for lodging and related business expenses in 2012.
+Also includes \$7,500 for 401(k) plan matching contributions in 2012.
 For purposes of determining the value of corporate aircraft use, the personal use is calculated based on the aggregate incremental cost to the Company.
 For flights on corporate aircraft, aggregate incremental cost is calculated based on a cost-per-flight-mile charge developed from internal Company data.
 The charge reflects the direct operating cost of the aircraft, including fuel, additives and lubricants, airport fees and catering.
-In addition, the charge also reflects an allocable allowance for maintenance and engine restorations.
-In prior years, the Company determined the value of corporate aircraft use based on the aggregate incremental cost developed by a nationally recognized and independent service.
-Consequently, the Company has revised the amounts previously reported for 2010 and 2009 from \$108,353 to \$200,433 for 2010 and \$109,822 to \$239,517 for 2009. - (6) Represents 401(k) plan matching contributions.
+In addition, the charge also reflects an allocable allowance for maintenance and engine restorations. - (7) Represents 401(k) plan matching contributions.